-Landscaping is proposed around most of the project site, which includes substantial plantings along the street frontage and in the parking areas with the implementation of the recommended Conditions of Approval.
+Landscaping is proposed around most of the project site, which includes substantial plantings along some areas of the development.
 The proposed perimeter landscaping throughout the project site will help enhance the visual character of the streetscape in a manner that is compatible with the local desert environment.
 Landscaping has been designed to balance aesthetic, water use and security objectives.
-The proposed landscaping will consist of Blue Palo Verde and Hybrid Palms, along with low level plantings, and wrought iron fencing to visually enhance, protect and blend the cultivation facility into its surroundings while also promoting visibility by law enforcement vehicles from the street.
+The proposed landscaping will consist of drought tolerant trees, along with low level plantings, and wrought iron fencing to visually enhance, protect and blend the cultivation facility into its surroundings while also promoting visibility by law enforcement vehicles from the street.
+Staff have added a Condition of Approval require additional trees for lots 1 and 10 which front Little Morongo Road.
+This will provide the site with aesthetically pleasing landscape design and help screen the building sides along Little Morongo Road.